The Phony World War II Tales of

 trial in France, prosecutor Pierre Truche reached the

-same conclusion, telling the jury that "with the
+same conclusion, telling jurors, "With the

 exception of Mr. Thomas, all the witnesses are of good